Ares-Developers/Ares-docs/new/sidescountries/defaultside.rst

 :tagdef:`[Side]HunterSeeker=VehicleType`
   The unit used as default Hunter Seeker for the Hunter Seeker super weapon.
   Replaces :tag:`[General]GDIHunterSeeker` and :tag:`[General]NodHunterSeeker`
   from :game:`Tiberian Sun`.
-Set this to a :type:`VehicleType` with Fly locomotor as specified under :doc:`Hunter Seeker </new/hunterseeker>`.
+Set this to a voxel :type:`VehicleType` with Fly locomotor as specified under :doc:`Hunter Seeker </new/hunterseeker>`.
   Defaults to :value:`none`.